marcellogalhardo/marcellogalhardo.dev/content/posts/2020/02/01/naming-factory-methods.md

 - kotlin
 ---

-When talking about Factory Methods, extension functions tend to be favored in Kotlin - but it might be a challenge to name these functions in a discoverable way without polluting your project's namespace.
-A good source of inspiration is Kotlin's Standard library: it contains many examples we can use as a base when deciding how to design a function.
+When discussing Factory Methods, extension functions are often preferred in Kotlin.
+However, naming these functions in a discoverable way without cluttering your project's namespace can be challenging.
+A great source of inspiration is Kotlin's Standard Library, which offers numerous examples to guide function design.

-## Wrapping an instance
+## Wrapping an Instance

-If you intend to get a given instance and adapt to one different object to follow another contract, for example, creating a `ViewModelProvider.Factory` that internally uses a `javax.inject.Provider`: you want a wrapper.
-Looking inside Kotlin's Standard library, we can find [asExecutor](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/as-executor.html) which does the same.
+If you want to take an existing instance and adapt it to a different object to meet another contract—such as creating a `ViewModelProvider.Factory` that internally uses a `javax.inject.Provider`—you’ll need a wrapper.
+An example from Kotlin's Standard Library is [asExecutor](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/as-executor.html), which performs a similar role.

-Here is an example on how it could look like:
+Here’s an example of how such a wrapper could look:

 ```kotlin
 fun <VM : ViewModel> Provider<out VM>.asViewModelProviderFactory(): ViewModelProvider.Factory {
     return object : ViewModelProvider.Factory {